 - Make it so the pot’s “lid” is no more than a few inches from the top of the meat by laying a sheet of parchment over the meat, the edges extending outside the lid.
 Adding the parchment also reinforces the seal.

-Enjoy this with a side of buttered egg noodles, mashed potatoes, or even just some good, crusty bread.
+Enjoy this with a side of buttered egg noodles, mashed potatoes, creamy polenta, or even just some good, crusty bread.
+A nice green salad adds a pop of color and serves as a light counterpoint to the richness of the beef.

-Like this short ribs recipe?
+Like this braised short ribs recipe?
 You may also like:

 - 4 large cloves garlic, peeled and smashed